 Construction contractors face professional challenges every day.
-Between client relations, union disputes and a completely different workplace with every new job, contractors must satisfy a wide range of demands at once.
+Between client relations, workers, suppliers, vendors, building inspectors and a different workplace with every new job, contractors must satisfy a wide range of demands at once.
 To complicate matters, contractors must deal with frequent litigation over contract disputes or errors.

 Thankfully, many states in the U.S. attempt to reduce the volume of these lawsuits with limiting statutes.
 Among these protections is California’s Right to Cure statute.

-Fewer than half the states in the U.S. offer construction contractors the Right to Cure through state legislation.
-Many contractors in those states make sure to include Right to Cure clauses in their work contracts.
-California lawmakers include Right to Cure statutes in many of their laws, including those governing construction.
-When a client finds a defect or error in a contractor’s work, they must inform the contractor before filing suit.
+When a client finds a defect or error in a contractor’s work, they must inform the contractor before filing a lawsuit.
 The client must allow the contractor to inspect the error and perform repairs.

 Sometimes though, the error might not be easily repaired.
 If the contractor is unable to fix the defect, they can offer alternative solutions for the client.
 These can include covering the cost of repairs through another company or contractor or even a cash credit.
 If all else fails, the client may advance their claim to the courts for a legal solution.